 3. Cloud formations

-When you grow up in London, you develop a special hatred of clouds.
+The British tend to nurse an aversion to clouds.
 You see, we rarely get that wispy, brilliant-white, cotton candy cloud that glides through warmer climes.
-No, our clouds are grey, bulging and ominous.
-They threaten to burst over July barbecues so hopefully and guilelessly planned.
-They preside over summer weddings like a harbinger of doom.
-They laugh in the face of the Queen’s Jubilee.
-What no-one told us is that it doesn’t have to be this way…
+No, ours are grey, bulging and ominous.
+They threaten to burst over July barbecues, and preside over weddings like harbingers of doom.
+What no one told us is that it doesn’t have to be this way…

 4. Sea of stars

 The island of Vaadhoo in the Raa Atoll of the Maldives is famous for its ‘sea of stars’.
-As if the island vistas weren’t beautiful enough, at night the sea is lit by marine bioluminescence, generated by plankton known as dinoflagellates.
-(No, we don’t know what they are either but who cares when they’re so stunning?)
+At night, the sea is lit by marine bioluminescence, generated by plankton known as dinoflagellates.

 5. Lake bubbles, Canada

 These formations beneath Abraham Lake in Canada look picturesque, but are actually frozen pockets of methane, a highly flammable gas.